Skip to content

 NCBI is updated daily and therefore needs to be updated each time a project is analyzed.
 This is the not the most ideal method but we were struggling to get the -remote flag to work within slurm because I don't think NU slurm is connected to the internet?
 NU help desk was helping for awhile but we didn't get anywhere.

-Within /work/gmgi/databases/ncbi, there is a update_nt.sh script with the following code.
+Within /projects/gmgi/databases/ncbi, there is a update_nt.sh script with the following code.
 To run sbatch update_nt.sh.
 This won't take long as it will check for updates rather than re-downloading every time.

 #!/bin/bash